marcusgia2505/classsExGameInstructions/docs/Tutorial.rst

 Congratulations!
 You just finished designing your first own game!

 To test the game, change into lecture mode.
-You can test the game on your own PC by clicking on "new test participant" in the top bar of the lecture mode.
+If you already started another game, your self-designed game won't open automatically.
+In this case you can just "close" the running game by clicking on "select game" in the top bar and picking your "own" game.
+You can test the game on your own PC without other devices by clicking on "new test participant" in the top bar of the lecture mode.
 This opens a participant screen in a new tab.
 You will see the game just as your participants will see it when actually playing the game.
 You can open as many screens as you want, where each screen represents a participant.
 After opening enough test participant screens click "Start" in the lecturer screen.
 Then you can go through the game with all test participants.